 The most significant barriers to entering the US market are the depth and competitiveness of the market.
 While entering the US market requires careful planning and compliance with complex rules, staying in the market is even more challenging.
-A successful new 0EM requires the resources to build a brand with a good reputation, as well as cars that capture the public's imagination and the praise of specialist reviewers.
+A successful new OEM requires the resources to build a brand with a good reputation, as well as cars that capture the public's imagination and the praise of specialist reviewers.
 Those cars must remain serviceable over time and maintain value in the used market.
 A solid distribution network is crucial for success, as well as a good media team with a large budget to advertise the vehicles.
 Given the competitiveness of the market, profit margins can be small.
 A new entrant will need sufficient financial resources and resolve to stick with the investment when positive returns are unlikely for several years.

 The most likely opportunity for new entrants in the US market comes from the prospect of electric vehicles (EVs) or autonomous-drive vehicles.
 Large and well-known technology companies with significant access to capital and established brand names continue to explore these new markets in addition to a host of companies interested in developing novel technology and production capacity.
-EV companies are also expected to evaluate entrance into the US market, in particular based on consideration of the value of emissions-related credits available to zero emission vehicles
+EV companies are also expected to evaluate entrance into the US market, in particular based on consideration of the value of emissions-related credits available to zero emission vehicles.

 Mobility services utilising a fleet of vehicles would constitute a challenge of sorts to the business model of sales to individuals that has dominated the industry for decades.
 While it is difficult to evaluate exactly how such developments would impact market dynamics, many automotive manufacturers have explored these service options themselves.
 Ride-hailing and vehicle-sharing services were hit by covid-19.

-Early in the pandemic some questioned whether perceived health risks would dramatically reduce demand for ride-hailing in the long term.
+Early in the pandemic, some questioned whether perceived health risks would dramatically reduce demand for ride-hailing in the long term.
 Demand for ride-hailing services, however, has recently recovered and exceeds pre-pandemic levels.
-This demand increase suggests consumers are again needing to travel and ride-hailing seems less risky (and more convenient) than public transportation.
+High fuel prices and challenges in getting drivers are current concerns for these services but there is no serious suggestion that these relatively new services are at risk of exiting the market.

-7 What are the most relevant automotive-related product compliance safety and environmental regulations, and how are they enforced?
+What are the most relevant automotive-related product compliance safety and environmental regulations, and how are they enforced?
 Are there specific rules for product recalls?